Home is Where the Plants Are

 5. Rattlesnake Plant (Calathea Lancifolia)

-Possibly one of the most beautiful indoor house plants, the Rattlesnake Plant is notably the prima donna amongst its plant families.
-Looking after this indoor house plant is not for the faint of heart and requires a season green thumb to keep it well and alive!
+Possibly one of the most beautiful indoor house plants, the Rattlesnake Plant is notably the prima donna among its plant families.
+Looking after this indoor house plant is not for the faint of heart and requires a seasonal green thumb to keep it well and alive!

 To keep it vibrant in its coloring, place it in a spot with bright yet indirect sunlight.
 Water it once a week, checking the soil is at least dry halfway down in between watering days.
 As it is a high-maintenance indoor house plant, the Rattlesnake Plant calls for purified water on its soil to keep its leaves thick and deep green!